datagrok-ai/public/help/develop/how-to/access-data.md

 If you want to access data that resides within your package (e.g. open a `csv` table), load it from URL, as you would do with other [external files](https://public.datagrok.ai/js/samples/data-access/external/stock-prices).
-The package root for client side can be found with `webRoot` property.
+The package root for client-side can be found with `webRoot` property.
 The example shown below gets the `test.csv` table from the `data-samples` subdirectory and opens a table view for it:

 ```javascript